 Finally, downsampling at symbol rate $R_M$ is not feasible since there is no zero-ISI sample yet located.
 Therefore, non-timing-aided frequency synchronization in general operates at a rate larger than $R_M$, say $L$ samples/symbol.

-- [Timing-aided techniques] When the CFO is small enough (sayless than $15\%$ of symbol rate), timing can be acquired first from an oversampled and slowly rotating constellation.
+When the CFO is small enough (say, less than $15\%$ of symbol rate), timing can be acquired first from an oversampled and slowly rotating constellation.
 In this case, both data-aided and non-data-aided techniques are possible to implement depending on whether a training sequence is present or not.
 Having known the symbol boundaries, information about the training sequence can be incorporated into designing a frequency synchronization algorithm or a decision-directed mode can be initialized in the absence of such a training sequence.
 This scenario also holds during Rx operation in steady state (tracking mode) that implies small CFO values.
 However, the details of the design depend on the exact scenario since a PLL is also able to track a residual CFO if the loop filter includes an integrator component.

 Timing-aided in turn implies that while the matched filtering occurs at $L$ samples/symbol, any processing faster than at symbol rate $R_M$ to adjust the frequency is unnecessary.
 Therefore, the frequency synchronization block works at exactly the symbol rate $R_M$, or just $1$ sample/symbol to minimize the computational complexity.

 Due to this larger role of timing in the development of frequency synchronization algorithms, I classify the techniques here as timing-aided and non-timing-aided, as opposed to just data-aided/decision-directed and non-data-aided, which is the strategy adopted in carrier phase synchronization scenario.
-The current classification is illustrated in Figure below.
+The current classification is illustrated in the figure below.
 Whether that technique requires information about data or not will be clear from the context.

 In some cases, a reasonable design is to adopt a two-stage strategy.